 First, there’s a danger to yourself.
-When you allow yourself to be content in your fixedness—accepting that some things just aren’t possible for you—you prevent yourself from realizing your potential, whatever it may be.
+When you allow yourself to be content in your fixedness—convinced that some things just aren’t possible for you—you prevent yourself from realizing your potential, whatever it may be.
 If you believe you’re not cut out for something, you won’t try to prove yourself wrong.

 Third, there’s a danger to society.
 All the people you know also know other people.
 Like the butterfly effect, the way you approach the world influences others who then pass that mindset along.
-Research of social networks has demonstrated a cascading effect of influence as degrees of separation increase.
+Research around social networks has demonstrated a cascading effect of influence as degrees of separation increase.
 Your mindset can affect people you don’t even know.

 When you say something is impossible, what you really mean is that it’s not possible right now.
 It’s not a priority.
-But the language you use and the way you think about the “impossible” effects both you and everyone around you.
+But the language you use and the way you think about the “impossible” affects both you and everyone around you.
 Use the word with caution, if at all.
 Your world depends on it.